 Despite all these, a lot of people are still choosing to start a family at a later stage in their life.
 If you also start to factor in how life expectancy in Singapore seems to be on the rise, there might come a time when there are more senior citizens than young professionals.
 This is not uncommon in developing countries.
 These are the nations where people choose to focus on careers than start a family early in life.

 Neighbouring countries report an increase of Singaporean women freezing their eggs

 As the practice of freezing their eggs is prohibited in the country, Asia One reports that women are flocking to other countries to freeze eggs.
 These countries include Malaysia, Thailand, Australia, and even the United States.
 These are some of the most common destinations that have seen an increase in their medical tourism.

 Five years ago, Dr Helena Lim of the KL Fertility Centre in Kuala Lumpur never had any Singaporean client.
-At present, they are averaging two women from Singapore looking at social egg freezing services.
+Currently, they are averaging two women looking at social egg-freezing treatments in Singapore.
 This would cost a minimum of S$5,000 for the process and over S$300 for storage every year.
 The same goes Sunfert International Fertility Centre also in Kuala Lumpur.

 There are also some women who choose to go to Australia.
 Costs could set them back an astounding S$11,300 for the process and a yearly S$500 storage fee.
 Even with the high cost, there are still Singaporeans going to Australia to freeze their eggs.
 From a few clients a year, Melbourne IVF clinic Vitrus Health reports several women from Singapore coming in every month.